The Involuntary Treatment Act (ITA) for adults

 AND

-To learn more about the ITA process in King County visit, Involuntary treatment hearings – King County, Washington or King County Crisis and Commitment Services.*
+To learn more about the ITA process and potential ITA court outcomes in King County visit, Involuntary treatment hearings – King County, Washington or King County Crisis and Commitment Services.

 *Includes information on “Ricky’s Law” related to involuntary treatment for people who are determined to pose a likelihood of serious harm as a result of a substance use disorder.
 Also includes information on “Joel’s Law” through which family members, guardians, conservators, and/or Tribal members may petition the court directly when a Designated Crisis Responder (DCR) has decided not to detain the person, or when the DCR investigation is not completed within 48 hours.

-What should I do if my loved one refuses to accept help and is in distress or crisis?
+What should I do if my loved one refuses to accept help or is in crisis?

 If you or a loved one are experiencing a mental health or substance use crisis, the 988 Suicide & Crisis Lifeline is available 24/7 across the nation.
 You can call 988, text 988 or chat online for assistance from a trained counselor.